awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Python.md

 In addition, make sure the imported libraries in the sample code exist on your system\.

+The code examples use profiles for shared credentials\.
+For information about the specifying credentials, see [Credentials](http://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) in the AWS SDK for Python \(Boto3\) documentation\.

 **Topics**
 + [Generating an IAM Authentication Token](#UsingWithRDS.IAMDBAuth.Connecting.Python.AuthToken)
 + [Connecting to a DB Cluster](#UsingWithRDS.IAMDBAuth.Connecting.Python.AuthToken.Connect)